sphynkx/ytcomments/README.md

 cp install/ytcomments.service /etc/systemd/system
 systemctl daemon-reload
 ```
 Make sure that the `services/ytcomments/ytcomments.proto` is same as one for `YurTube` app.
-Otherwise run `gen_proto.sh` to regenerate protobu files.
+Otherwise run `gen_proto.sh` to regenerate protobuf files.

 ### Service configuration